kristinkspanos/data_analysis_movie_studio/README.md

 ## recommendations
 I analyzed the relationships between financial outcomes and several factors that the studio may consider when planning their films: lead actors, supporting actors, directors, genres, and plot themes.

-* Lead and Supporting Actors
+### Lead and Supporting Actors
-  * The analysis identified lead and supporting actors with a history of strong financial outcomes.
+* The analysis identified experienced (appeared in 4 or more movies) lead and supporting actors with a history of strong financial outcomes.
 These actors should be considered for future projects.
   * Top lead actors by average profit include: Robert Pattinson, Bryce Dallas Howard, Steve Carell, Jennifer Lawrence, Bradley Cooper
   * Top supporting actors by average profit include:
   * Top lead actors by ROI include: Mark Margolis, Lin Shaye, Noel Gugliemi, Robert Duvall, and Kevin Zegers
   * Top supporting actors by ROI include:
 * I also discovered that most of the top actors by profit and ROI are inexperienced (defined as appearing in fewer than 4 movies).
 The studio should collect and analyze data to try and identify the determinants of success for inexperienced actors.
-Potential data points include: experience acting in non-movie projects (such as TV shows, theatre productions, or comedy shows), and financial and popular success of non-movie projects.
+Potential data points include:
+  * Experience acting in non-movie projects (such as TV shows, theatre productions, or comedy shows)
+  * Financial and popular success of non-movie projects

-* Directors
+### Directors
-  * I identified directors with a history of strong financial outcomes.
+ * I identified experienced directors (directed 4 or more movies) with a history of strong financial outcomes.
 These directors should be considered for future projects.
    * Top directors by average profit include: Peter Jackson, Francis Lawrence, Andrew Adamson, Phil Lord, and Christopher Nolan
    * Top directors by ROI include: Alex Kendrick, James Wan, Darren Aronofsky, Michael Moore, and Darren Lynn Bousman
-  * Similar to the results for actors, I also found that many top directors by average profit and ROI are inexperienced.
+* Similar to the results for actors, I also found that many top directors by average profit and ROI are inexperienced (directed fewer than 4 movies).
 The studio should look for opportunities to connect with up-and-coming directors, as well as identify the determinants of success for inexperienced directors.
-Potential data points include: experience directing non-movie projects (such as TV shows or music videos), experience working as a producer, writer, camera operator, or in another production-oriented role on a movie or non-movie projects.
+Potential data points include:
+  *  Experience directing non-movie projects (such as TV shows or music videos)
+  *  Experience working as a producer, writer, camera operator, or in another production-oriented role on a movie or non-movie projects

-* Genres - focus on growth in two categories:
+### Genres - focus on growth in two categories:
 *	Blockbusters
   *	high margin, low volume
   *	genres: Action, Adventure, and Fantasy movies
 *	Crowd-pleasers
   * low margin, high volume
   *	genres: Romance, Comedy, Animation, and Family movies

+### Plot keywords
- * Plot keywords - I identified the plot keywords with the highest average gross revenue and profit, as well as the keywords that are unprofitable, on average.
+* I identified the plot keywords with the highest average gross revenue and profit, as well as the keywords that are unprofitable, on average.
 The studio should aim to develop films that follow one or more of these plot themes.
    * Movies with the plot keywords 'sequel', 'battle', 'spy', 'alien', and 'island' are the highest grossing, on average.
    * Movies with the plot keywords 'wedding', 'island', 'high school', 'female nudity', and 'hospital' are the most profitable, on average.
    * Movies with the plot keywords 'small town', 'writer', 'escape', 'scientist', 'boy', 'future', and 'box office flop' are not profitable, on average.